 When I scrolled through my blog I realised that I tend to rate the books I have read very generously – not meaning, that I say I like them, even if I don’t, but I think, that in the end I just tend to overlook some flaws, even though they bugged me while reading.
 This might be, because looking back I do not think of them any longer as being very important or, simply because I don’t want to be that person who goes on and on about how crappy a book is.
 Even if I truly dislike something, I try to focus on the things I liked about it.
 Because my glass is half full and I am sure, yours is too.

 So I finally decided to put down some guidelines, which makes the whole rating process easier for me and at the same time more comprehensible and transparent for you guys.
 So, here we go, you are welcome!

-4 – A very good book, but something was simply missing for me to loving it.
+4 – A very good book, but something was simply missing for me to love it.
 Still, I might re-read it at some point and can still recommend it with a clear conscience.

 3 – Well.
 Average.